artyomtugaryov/dobblenet/docs/train_detector.md

     2. `CUDNN=0` -> `CUDNN=1`

-In addition it is to recomended to speed up training stage to change:
+In addition, to speed up the training, it is  recommended to change this as well:

     1. `OPENCV=0` -> `OPENCV=1`
     2. `AVX=0` -> `AVX=1`